-FRENCH 5-6 (FOR 205, 206)OPEN TO: 11, 12Full Year CoursePREREQUISITE:C grade in French Requires passing 1st semester to remain in 2nd semester
+FRENCH 5-6 (FOR 205, 206)OPEN TO: 11, 12Full Year CoursePREREQUISITE: Recommended at least a C grade French 4 Requires passing 1st semester to remain in 2nd semester

 A continuation of French 3 and 4 in which students will review the skills learned in second-year French and continue to study at a more advanced level.
 More advanced readings, stories, and cultural topics will be explored.